gohugoio/hugo/docs/content/templates/go-templates.md

 ## Basic Syntax

-Go lang templates are html files with the addition of variables and functions.
+Go lang templates are HTML files with the addition of variables and functions.

 **Go variables and functions are accessible within {{ }}**